Mishalzeera/the-money-manager/README.md

 To keep the project momentum going, it will be written in GitPod.
 Added some graphics for further down the road since it is easier to do that in VSCode.

+### Create A Base Working Template

+In GitPod a new "env.py" file was created.
+It has been helpful to have to restart a few times and learn more about the strategic purpose of an env file.